lightbend/fdp-sample-applications/apps/bigdl/README.md

 > **NOTE:** This applications demonstrates using BigDL as a third-party library for machine learning.
 BigDL is not part of the Fast Data Platform distribution and Lightbend does not provide support for BigDL or applications that use it.

-## Running the application Locally
+## Running the Application Locally

 The application can be run locally or on the DC/OS cluster.